jorge-mendes-dev/landing-mendestech/README.md

 ## JORGE MENDES WEBSITE

-Project of mendes tecnology landing page using a react CRA custom structure.
+Project of mendes tecnology landing page using a react Vite and Tailwind css.

 This project was made thinking on fast and better productivity.
 So any change on the main structure repository can be pulled and apply to this child project.